 Some of the earliest Halloween traditions started in Europe, yet the festivities are seen as a primarily American holiday with little or no fanfare in most European countries.
-During this time of year, the French are more concerned with Toussaint, a corruption of Tous Les Saints, or All the Saints, which takes place on November 1 and is celebrated as a public holiday in France.
+During this time of year, the French are more concerned with Toussaint, or All Saints' Day, which takes place on November 1 and is celebrated as a public holiday in France.

 On Toussaint, you'll see families going to the cemetery together to light candles in little lanterns and put flowers on the graves of their relatives.
-Some churches hold special services, public attractions will be closed, and the roads will busier with French families enjoying the long weekend.
+Some churches hold special services, public attractions will be closed, and the roads will be busier with French families enjoying the long weekend.

 Attend the Witch Festival of Chalindrey